 World Water Monitoring Challenge

 As the world’s human population grows, the need for clean water increases as well.
-Invite students to join the World Water Monitoring Challenge, an international outreach programme that raises awareness about protecting our waterways.
-Collect data from local lakes and rivers, and explore how to solve renewable freshwater supply problems.
+Invite students to join the World Water Monitoring Challenge, an international outreach program that raises awareness about protecting our waterways.
+Collect data from local lakes and rivers, and explore how to solve renewable fresh water supply problems.

 Learn about resources at risk.

-The world’s renewable freshwater supply is dwindling as increasing amounts of water are diverted by agriculture and other human uses.
+The world’s renewable fresh water supply is dwindling as increasing amounts of water are diverted by agriculture and other human uses.
 Visit the World Water Monitoring Challenge website to learn how to get involved.
-Then use the Evernote app to list your ideas for planning, developing and promoting a water quality monitoring programme for primary school children in your area.
+Then use the Evernote app to list your ideas for planning, developing and promoting a water quality monitoring program for primary school children in your area.

 World Water Monitoring ChallengeFind out how your community can take part

 EvernoteDownload for free in the App Store

 These are the key indicators that participants measure as part of the World Water Monitoring Challenge.

 Use a template in Pages or the ThingLink app to create an advertisement inviting primary school children to join the World Water Monitoring Challenge program that you’ve developed.